6 Best Phlebotomy Schools in Hawaii

 The job of a phlebotomist is not naïve, as it involves drawing blood from the patient’s veins and preparing it for diagnosis, thus helping to determine the possible disease and saving people’s lives.

-Besides having good knowledge of different blood collection techniques, phlebotomists have to be well acquainted with safety measures, must make sure to sterilize the equipment before and after procedures and, they have to possess great communication skills as the interaction with a variety of people every day would be the largest portion of their work.
+Besides having good knowledge of different blood collection techniques, phlebotomists have to be well acquainted with safety measures, must make sure to sterilize the equipment before and after procedures, and they have to possess great communication skills, as the interaction with a variety of people every day would be the largest portion of their work.

 National Certifying Organizations For Phlebotomists

 • American Medical Technologists.
-There are some requirements that applicants for this certificate must meet prior to applying and those are work experience and an oral or written exam.
-Once the certificate is achieved, the renewal is required every three years through CEU and re-examination.
+There are some requirements that applicants for this certificate must meet before applying, and those are work experience and an oral or written exam.
+Once the certificate is achieved, renewal is required every three years through CEU and re-examination.

-• American Society for Clinical Pathology, These applicants must possess a required training or work experience, as well as an oral or written exam.
+• American Society for Clinical Pathology.
+These applicants must possess the required training or work experience, as well as an oral or written exam.
 The certificate has to be renewed every ten years through CEU.

-• American Society of Phlebotomy Technicians, This organization offers certificates to applicants who successfully pass a practical exam and written exam.
-There is a requirement of annual CEUs to maintain certification.
+• American Society of Phlebotomy Technicians.
+This organization offers certificates to applicants who successfully pass a practical exam and a written exam.
+There is a requirement for annual CEUs to maintain certification.

 • National Phlebotomy Association.
 This certificate can be achieved simply by passing an oral or written exam.